 With the nutrients and fiber inherent in the bran and germ (removed in the milling process for refined grains), whole grains are an important part of a well-balanced diet.
 They can provide a number of dietary benefits - but most adults don't eat enough of them.
 Striving to get at least 48 grams of whole grain a day is the target, according to the 2010 U.S. dietary guidelines.

-With six delicious varieties of whole grain breads, Panera at Home makes these nutritious switches easier than ever.
-In just two slices, you'll add between 20 and 40 grams of whole grains to your daily intake.
+With five delicious varieties of whole grain breads, Panera at Home makes these nutritious switches easier than ever.
+In just two slices, you'll add between 26 and 42 grams of whole grains to your daily intake.
 That puts you well on your way toward meeting the 48 gram target.

 Look for our whole grain sliced breads wherever you buy groceries in the Northeast and Mid-Atlantic regions - and read on for more reasons to love every slice.

 - Made with whole wheat flour.
 It's the first (and most prevalent) grain ingredient in each of our whole grain breads.
-And, our 100% Whole Wheat Bread is made with sprouted whole wheat flour.
+And, both of our 100% Whole Wheat Breads (Smooth and Grainy) are made with sprouted whole wheat flour.
 Sprouted grains retain more nutrients and are more easily digested than other grains.*

 - Look for the Whole Grains Council 50%+ stamp.
 It certifies that at least half of the grain ingredients are whole grains, with at least 8 grams per serving.

-- 100% Clean, with no high fructose corn syrup.
-Just like the food found in Panera bakery-cafes, our grocery products have no artificial preservatives, sweeteners, flavors or colors from artificial sources.
+- Just like the food found in Panera bakery-cafes, our grocery products have no artificial preservatives, sweeteners, flavors or colors from artificial sources.

 - Any way you slice it.
-From the Multi-Grain made with cracked wheat, ground flax seed and sunflower seeds, to the blend of amaranth, millet, and more in our Ancient Grains, there's something to love about each of our six varieties, and a flavor for every sandwich.
+From the Multi-Grain made with cracked wheat, ground flax seed and sunflower seeds, to the blend of cracked wheat, millet and wheat bran in our Baker's Grains, there's something to love about each of our five whole grain varieties, and a flavor for every sandwich.

 *Source: Whole Grains Council